Open-Argon/argon-v3/readme.md

    - Cross-platform: Argon 3 can be run on any platform that has an interpreter for it.

 ## 💻 Installation
+### Windows
-As of now, Argon 3 does not have an installer.
-Feel free to clone this repo and run the `build` file for your plateform. the build will be found in `bin/argon(.exe)`.
+As of now, Argon 3 does not have a windows installer.
+Feel free to clone this repo and run the `build.bat` file. the build will be found in `bin\argon.exe`.
+If you want to also use the isotope package manager, you can find the source code [here](https://github.com/open-argon/isotope).

+### UNIX based (macOS and Linux)
+Unix based operating systems can use the argon installer script found at [https://argon.wbell.dev/](https://argon.wbell.dev/).
+The script should run on all modern linux distros, and should also work on macOS with limited support.
+It may also work on other Unix based operating systems such at FreeBSD, but those are untested but are supported if you have issues.

 ## 📖 Usage
 To use Argon 3, you can create a file with the .ar extension and write your code in it.
 Then, you can run your code using the interpreter.
 For example, if you have a file called example.ar, you can run it using the following command: